 Arrival Nairobi International Airport Jomo Kenyatta

 The main international airport for traveling to Kenya is the Jomo Kenyatta Nairobi International Airport.
-I expected a much bigger and more modern airport to be honest but it is rather small.
-That means good news for you as it is very easy to navigate.
+I expected a much bigger and more modern airport to be honest but Nairobi Airport is rather small.
+That means good news for you as it is also very easy to navigate.
 There is only one arrival terminal and one arrival hall.

 Where to buy a sim card at Nairobi Airport

 It is very easy and impossible to miss if you arrive at Terminal 1A.
 As soon as you go through the customs bag check and you exit through the sliding door you are outside.
 Right in front of you there are 3 little shops next to each other: Safaricom, Telkom and Airtel.
 See in the vlog how easy it is.

 Buying a local sim card for Kenya at the airport is the easiest way to get connected on arrival.
 For this convenience you pay a little extra but not much.
 The prices for sim cards at Nairobi Airport are very ok compared to what you pay for prepaid sim cards in Nairobi city center.
 Therefore if you are willing to buy a prepaid sim card in Kenya on arrival then Traveltomtom recommends to instantly get one at Nairobi Airport.

-The Airtel and Telkom shop are open 24 hours, the Safaricom shop is not open 24 hours and closes around 9.00 pm.
+The Airtel and Telkom shop are open 24 hours, the Safaricom shop is NOT open 24 hours and closes around 9.00 pm.
 That kind of sucks because Traveltomtom rated Safaricom the best sim card for Kenya in 2023.

 All 3 mobile provider shops accept credit cards so there is no need to change money or go to an ATM first.
-However, there is an Absa Bank ATM opposite as well in case you want to get cash.
+However, there is an Absa Bank ATM opposite as well in case you want to get local money.

 Prices sim cards Nairobi Airport

-All 3 shops will charge you 200 KES ($2) for a prepaid sim card, and they come with 150 KES credit ($1.5) or so called Airtime which you can use to top up if you want or to make local phone calls.
+All the sim card shops will charge you 200 KES (around $1.5) for a Kenya prepaid sim card, and they come with 150 KES credit ($1 USD) or so called Airtime which you can use to turn into data packages if you want or to make local phone calls.